top of page

 How long does the teething fever last?

-Teething fever generally lasts for 2 to 3 days and is usually mild.
-If there is a high fever, it is advisable to consult a doctor.
+Teething fever generally lasts for 2 to 3 days and is usually mild and mild and below 38.5°C. Anything higher or longer warrants a call to your pediatrician.

 How can tooth decay be prevented during the teething period?